Observational signatures of the giant planets collisions: Conclusion

-In the collisions of giant planets, the collapses of their powerful magnetospheres are possible with the generation of the radio bursts.
-Our estimates show that one can expect about $\sim10 $ bursts per year with the spectral flow of $\sim30 $~mJy at frequencies $\sim3 $~GHz, and the duration of the each burst is $\sim1.5$~hours.
+Energy release from the radio to optical band will accompany the giant planets collision.
+The anticipated optical and near UV radiation are the results of transformation of the mechanical energy into the heat with the heating over $10^4$~K. During collisions of giant planets, the collapses of their powerful magnetospheres are possible, accompanied by the generation of strong radio bursts.
+Our estimations show that one can expect about $\sim0.01-1$ bursts per year with a maximum spectral flux $\sim30 $~mJy at the frequencies $\sim3 $~GHz and with the duration of the each burst $\sim1.5$~hours.
+To improve the observation signatures it is requested to scan presumably the Galactic regions of young stars because collisions of giant planets take place preferably in the recently formed systems.
+In addition, one can use the automatic synchronized telescope systems to search for the radio-burst signals after the optical ones.

-The authors thank Yu.~M.~Bruk and V.~S.~Markin for useful discussions.
-The study was supported by the grant NSh-871.2012.2.
+The authors thank Yu.~M.~Bruk and V.~S.~Markin for useful discussions and the anonymous referees for helpful comments.
+This study was supported by the grants NSh-871.2012.2 and OFN-17 of the Russian Academy of Sciences.